Reducing, reusing and recycling plastic bags and wrap

 If you have plastic bags and wrap you can't reuse, you can often recycle them at stores or other drop-off sites if they are clean and dry.

-- plastic newspaper bags;
+- newspaper bags;

-- produce bags;
+- bread and produce bags;

 - stretch film around furniture or electronics;